Why Brands Should Care About Retailers as Media Companies

 Brick-and-mortar retail is very much alive — and might help reimagine the advertising industry.

-There was a time — not too long ago — when pundits began saying that every company is a media company.
+There was a time —not too long ago — when pundits began saying that every company is a media company.
 It was the birth of the social media revolution in the business sector, and the idea was that any business with a team of smart content producers and social media mavens could more authentically and effectively engage its stakeholders (beginning with customers and partners) without help from traditional media.

 It was an optimistic time, and since then the record for companies making that profound transition has been mixed.
 But in this era, there’s one industry supremely poised to not only make the transition, but to make it more profitable as well: retail.

-There are at least three reasons why retailers should feel bullish about media despite all talk about the so-called “apocalypse.”
+First-party data There are at least three reasons why retailers should feel bullish about media despite all talk about the so-called “apocalypse.”
 And they neatly align with the objectives of tech giants like Amazon that constantly signal their interest in this much-challenged market.

 The first reason: retailers are uniquely poised to create and sell media due to their unique access to what the advertising industry calls first-party customer data.